ROOTS

 Ron always says -

-When the company moved to Rockport, Mass we went along and Jim hired and trained several other people who mostly all became jewelers in their own style eventually!
+When the company moved to Rockport, Mass we went along and Jim hired and he trained several other people who mostly all became jewelers in their own style eventually!
 The crew included Ron Cravens, Tom McGurrin, Alan Soule, Norman Scrimshaw, Bob Pearsall, Floyd Bucklin, Tom Kuhner and Richard Handle.

 All were part of the company of James Russell Silversmiths.
 Five League of NH Craftsmen jewelers eventually!